fanpu/website/_posts/2023-07-14-high-dimensional-analysis-of-m-estimators.markdown

 Recall from the [Projections Section](#projections) that
 $$\Delta_{\mocalp}$$ represents the projection of $$\Delta$$ onto $$\mocalp$$, and similarly for the other quantities.
-Due to space constraints we are unable to prove Lemma \ref{lemma:1} in this survey, but it is very important in the formulation of restricted strong convexity, and in proving [Theorem 1](#thm-1).
+Due to space constraints, we are unable to prove Lemma [Lemma 1](#lemma-1) in this survey, but it is very important in the formulation of restricted strong convexity, and in proving [Theorem 1](#thm-1).